rpy2/rpy2/doc/source/robjects.rst

 Missing values
 --------------

-Anyone with experience in the analysis of real data knows that, well, some of the data might be missing.
-In S/Splus/R special *NA* values can be used in a data vector to indicate that, and :mod:`rpy2.robjects` makes aliases for those available as data objects :data:`NA_bool`, :data:`NA_real`, :data:`NA_integer`, :data:`NA_character`, :data:`NA_complex`.
+Anyone with experience in the analysis of real data knows that some of the data might be missing.
+In S/Splus/R special *NA* values can be used in a data vector to indicate that fact, and :mod:`rpy2.robjects` makes aliases for those available as data objects :data:`NA_bool`, :data:`NA_real`, :data:`NA_integer`, :data:`NA_character`, :data:`NA_complex`.